ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code/public-cloud.md

 ##### Gitlab

-The Gitlab has proven as best option by my opinion \(the best value for the price\).
+The Gitlab has proven as best option by my opinion _\(the best value for the price - for closed projects in the public cloud\)._

 * I have cloned Github organization to Gitlab group \(all repos included\)
 * I added CI pipeline \(.gitlab-ci.yml\) for every project/repo \(used shared runners and created my [specific runners](https://docs.gitlab.com/ee/ci/runners/README.html) as well\)